conradknapp/ecomm-react-graphql-strapi/NOTES.md

 - Show how you can implement that same API as the Gestalt spinner (of show by passing it as a prop)
 - Note: Also talk about the color prop for each of the images (that you can show a default color when loading; set network to Fast 3G to display this neat feature / maybe create a random color function)

+Prep for Deployment

+- Remove console logs
+- Add Domain Authentication for SendGrid so you can use an email other than test@example.com
+- Add the official Stripe keys (not test keys)

 Deployment (Backend)

 - We need to add security settings before deployment!